North Doors of the Florence Baptistery: Style

 Ghiberti's sources of inspiration were varied, from classical art to the Tuscan Gothic of the first decades of the fourteenth century (Nicola and Giovanni Pisano, Arnolfo di Cambio), from goldsmithing to the miniature from beyond the Alps and Lombardy, and also the model provided by Andrea Pisano's other door.
 The result was particularly successful due to the deep assimilation of these models, the artist's confident style and his inexhaustible creative imagination.

 In general, the linear elegance of a late Gothic style dominates, in which each figure is fully admirable both in its own right and in the overall composition.
 The figures are prominent within the Gothic quatrefoils, but more characterized (compared to the other fourteenth-century door) from a spatial and perspective point of view, with acute physiognomic individuation, especially in the heads.

 There are numerous formal cross-references between the figures, balletic tones and refined hanchements, to which is added the perfect rendering of animals, plants, objects and architecture.
 In the lower panels, the care with which the pieces of furniture near the Evangelists and Doctors are rendered stands out, their clothes flowing with solemnity but also with a real poise that never lapses into excessive mannered artificiality.
 What is also striking is the lively poeticism of the whole, a pleasing mediation between tradition and Brunelleschi's impetuous revolution, taken up shortly afterwards by Donatello.

-The plant shoots of the frames are exquisite, the heads excellently modeled, which represented a welcomed change from the more rigid rosettes and lion heads of Andrea Pisano's door.
+The plant shoots of the frames and the heads represented a welcomed change from the more rigid rosettes and lion heads of Andrea Pisano's door.